FacultadDeIngenieria/prog1/presentation/bash/presentation.md

 ---
 ## Bash interactive and non-interactive mode

-Interactive: allows running commands through a prompt one command at a time.
+Interactive: allows running commands through a prompt, one command at a time.

-Non-interactive: run bash commands through a scripts, automating certain logic.
-A script is a list of commands (same as the ones that can be typed in a command line), stores in a file.
+Non-interactive: run bash commands through scripts, automating certain logic.
+A script is a list of commands (same as the ones that can be typed in a command line), stored in a file.
 It executes commands sequentially.

 ---
 ## Interactive mode: Commands